 Make passwords unique: Passkeys are the future, but most sites and services today require a standard username/password login.
 Use a password manager – Apple’s own or a third-party option.
 Make passwords complex and unique – never use one across multiple services.

 Activate 2FA: Wherever it’s available, turn on two-factor authentication for your accounts.
 Follow Apple’s guide to use 2FA with your Apple ID.
-Elsewhere, favor 2FA that works with an authenticator app – those that use SMS are less secure.
+Elsewhere, favor 2FA that works with an authenticator app – those that use SMS are less secure, although still better than nothing.

 Turn on Find My: When a device is stolen, watching it move across a map won’t help much – although police have recovered some devices this way.
 Still, Find My is essential for finding mislaid items.
 Turn on separation alerts to make it harder to accidentally leave devices behind.

 Spot hoaxes: Phishing emails are increasingly sophisticated.
 Unsure about an email?
 Tap the sender in Mail to see if the address looks dodgy.
 Worried something might genuinely be wrong?
 Login to an app or service manually.
-Never tap login links in emails unless they are ones you’ve requested, such as a password reminder.
+Never tap login links in emails unless they are ones you’ve just requested, such as a login link.

-Trim your Lock Screen: The Lock Screen can now stash widgets, and the iPhone 14 Pro’s is always on.
-So make sure nothing will ever appear there – pinned information or ad-hoc alerts – that would reveal something you wouldn’t want other people to see.
+Trim your Lock Screen: Your Lock Screen can stash widgets, and the iPhone Pro’s is always on.
+So make sure nothing will ever appear there, such as pinned information or ad-hoc alerts that would reveal something you wouldn’t want other people to see.
+(Turn entire categories off in Settings > Face ID & Passcode.)

 Obfuscate everything: Apple’s Hide My Email lets you hide your email address from services you sign up to.
 Manually obfuscate other details too.
 For example, use random strings of characters for the answers to account security questions, since they cannot be guessed.
 Store them in your password manager.